opedal/slangvolution/README.md

 ## Causal Analysis

 The input file for the causal analysis is readily available as `causal_data_input.csv`.
+The causal discovery algorithm is done in the R script `causal_graph_learning.R`.
+It follows three main steps.
+We first import and preprocess the data.
+This includes the categorizations of the polysemy variable as is discussed in the paper.
+We then plot density and qq-plots for our variables.
+Finally, we perform the causal analysis with PC-stable (for various alpha values), and visualize the resulting causal graph.

 ## Other

 Code for pos tagging is provided in `pos_tagging.py`.
+You will find global config variables in `config.py`, helper functions in `utils.py` and visualization tools in `visualizations.py`.